 Therefore, it might be wise to hold off on

-bottle feeding for at least a few days - if that is possible.
+bottle feeding for at least a few days.
 It also gives the doe time to bond with her kids.

 Choosing to allow your doe to nurse is how to raise goats more naturally and some people prefer this method.

-You can also choose to do a combination of milking your doe and allowing the kids to nurse during the day time.
+Or you can choose a combination of milking your doe and allowing the kids to nurse during the day time.

 You would separate the kids from their mother at night when